MySQL INNER JOIN

 Table of Contents:

-Before getting started with the INNER JOIN, let us create some tables for better understanding.
+Before getting started with the INNER JOIN, let us create a sample dataset for better understanding.

 Now, let’s create a Student table.